 Here is some information that might help save your home from a fire.
-If you live in a high fire area you should already know this stuff and be putting the principles into practice.
+If you live in a high-fire area, you should already know this stuff and be putting the principles into practice.

 Perhaps you are thinking, “Wildfires only happen out west.
 I’ll just worry about floods and tornadoes and blizzards and hailstorms and plagues of flying garden gnomes.”

 I was at a presentation by Santa Barbara’s retiring fire chief, Ron Prince, a few weeks ago regarding the devastating Tea fire we experienced in November 2008.
 Ron and his staff were describing how at the peak of the firestorm, “strike teams” cruised into actively burning neighborhoods and decided where to take a stand.
-If the landscaping around a house jeopardized the movement of the firefighters and equipment, or contributed to the fuel load around the structure, these guys hit the accelerator on their 38,000 lb. rigs and went looking for better odds.
+If the landscaping around a house jeopardized the movement of the firefighters and equipment, or contributed to the fuel load around the structure, these guys hit the accelerator on their 38,000-lb. rigs and went looking for better odds.
 I can’t say I blame them.

-Creating a Firewise Landscape
+Creating a fire-wise landscape

-The key to creating a firewise landscape around your home is to provide “defensible space.”
+The key to creating a fire-wise landscape around your home is to provide “defensible space.”
 In other words, you increase the odds of surviving a wildfire by managing the fuel around your property.
 There are no “fireproof” plants.
-Okay, if you want to quibble, the kelp that grows off the shores of Santa Barbara beaches has never burned in a brushfire.
+OK, if you want to quibble, the kelp that grows off the shores of Santa Barbara beaches has never burned in a brushfire.
 I’m no expert, but I think it might have to do with being surrounded by seawater.
 But I digress.

-How to Firescape
+How to firescape

 Your objective is to minimize the amount of fuel that fire can feed off of.
 Aside from the obvious steps—cutting back tree branches that overhang your roof, eliminating flammable construction materials like wood decking, and clearing dried weeds and grasses—there is a systematic zone approach that makes a lot of sense.

-Picture a bulls-eye with roughly circular zones emanating outward from your house.
+Picture a bull’s-eye with roughly circular zones emanating outward from your house.

 Zone 4 is the outermost portion of your property.
 For homes right on the “fringe of civilization,” this is called the wildland/urban interface, where native vegetation comes right up to your property line.
-In Santa Barbara, these plants are usually part of the chaparral ecology; plants designed by nature to burn.
+In Santa Barbara, these plants are usually part of the chaparral ecology—plants designed by nature to burn.
 It’s part of the renewal process.

 Visualize islands of vegetation separated by areas of low-fuel plants or at least 20 feet of mulch.
 This arrangement breaks up the fuel that could serve as a fuse leading to your house.
 The technical term for it is “discontinuous fuel source.”